qt-labs/vscodeext/README.md

 Otherwise, you may see the `SharedArrayBuffer is not defined` error.

+## Reference

+### Multiple kits with the same name

+If you have multiple kits with the same name in different `JSON` files, the search order is:

+1. `cmake-kits.json` in the `.vscode` folder of the workspace.
+1. `cmake-tools-kits.json` in the local user settings folder.
+1. `JSON` files in the `cmake.additionalKits` setting.

 ## License

 This extension can be licensed under the Qt Commercial License and the